-Cryptography: Crypography is the science of encoding messages.
-When a message must be transmitted, this is the most secure method when sent over insecure channels.
+Cryptography: Cryptography is the science of encoding messages.
+This is the most secure method to transmit a message over insecure channels.

-Cryptology is as old as writing itself, but only emerged as a scientific field in the 19th century.
-Before cryptography and cryptanalysis were clearly defined, people just found ways to hide sensitive information with what they had available.
+Cryptology is as old as writing itself but only emerged as a scientific field in the 19th century.
+Before cryptography and cryptanalysis, people just found ways to hide sensitive information with what they had available.
 Early on, the question of cryptanalysis found people designing new ways to secure sensitive information and keep it secure.
 Cryptology is an art form in the sense that those who enjoy making and breaking codes find art and science in Cryptology that continues to evolve over the past 30 years, especially at the onset of cell phone and computer use.
 The internet and eCommerce affected signals intelligence and the security of IT systems.